 Where: Lighthouse ArtSpace at Germania Place, 108 W. Germania Pl, Chicago, IL

-Cost: Timed tickets start at $39.99 plus fees for off peak times.
-See https://www.immersive-frida.com/chicago/ for full prices and to purchase tickets in advance.
+Cost: Tickets start at $29.99 plus fees for off peak times.
+You can see full prices and purchase tickets in advance here.

 Museum of Illusions Chicago